 Timeline and Internships

-The UCCS Math Clinic began in Spring 2022, in parallel with the Math Modeling course (MATH 4480/5480).
-The first Internship program is taking place in Summer 2022 (May 16 - July 15).
+The UCCS Math Clinic began in Spring 2022, followed by a successful summer internship in Summer 2022.
+The next Math Clinic will run in Fall 2022, starting October 1st.
 Students interested in learning about real-world applications and related career opportunities are strongly encouraged to apply.

-Summer interns may choose from a range of available projects suggested and sponsored by external clients from real companies or agencies.
-Interns will work in teams and will adhere to all the rules and expectations for the specific project, as dictated by the external client.
+Math Clinic interns may choose from a range of available projects suggested and sponsored by external clients from real companies or agencies.
+Interns work in teams and adhere to all the rules and expectations for the specific project, as dictated by the external client.
 More specifics of the roles of the students, faculty advisors and the external clients are available here.

-The expected time commitment is roughly 8 hours a week for the duration of the summer internship.
+The expected time commitment is between 5 and 10 hours a week for the duration of the internship.
 Details about available projects (synopsis, goals and deliverables) will be provided to the successfully applicants, as each client has different requirements for release of information.

 Download the application form here: MathClinicApplicationSpring2023_0.pdf.

 Deadline to apply is Wednesday, February 8th.
 Successful applicants will hear back from the Math Clinic no later than Friday, February 10th.

-For questions about the Summer Program or Math Clinic in general, please contact Dr. Radu Cascaval (email@example.com) or Dr. Peter Braza (firstname.lastname@example.org).
+For questions about the upcoming program or Math Clinic in general, please contact Dr. Radu Cascaval (firstname.lastname@example.org) or Dr. Peter Braza (email@example.com).

-The Math Clinic is organizing workshops open to all UCCS students.
-The Spring 2022 schedule is available below and here.
+The Math Clinic organized workshops open to all UCCS students.
 Material covered in the workshops can be accessed at https://github.com/uccs-math-clinic/.